HaylzRandom/mini-js-projects/projects/split-landing-page/README.md

-# 3D Background Boxes
+# Split Landing Page

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that shows a landing page in a different way

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a different way to showcase two products on a landing page

 ## Tech Stack